2007-2009 – 2 Seasons of hilarity, action, brohood, romance and the Devil…

 Sam shares his news with his friends Socks and Ben, who immediately join up and start helping him capture the souls, in between shifts (or during) at the Work Bench, a Home Depot knock-off.
 He leaves co-worker Andi in the dark for obvious reasons.

-Once a soul is captured, it must be delivered to a spot that most resembles Hell on earth. the Department of Motor Vehicles, where we are treated to many great discussions with resident grumpy demon, Gladys (played by Christine Willes), a character who offers a lot of humour to the show, as well as an occasional ally of Team Reaper (Sam, Socks, and Ben).
+Once a soul is captured, it must be delivered to a spot that most resembles Hell on earth. the Department of Motor Vehicles, where we are treated to many great discussions with resident grumpy demon, Gladys (played by Christine Willes), a character who offers a lot of humor to the show, as well as an occasional ally of Team Reaper (Sam, Socks, and Ben).

 Each case offers more than a funny attempt at capturing souls, as we soon find out there is a lot more to the Devil’s plans with Sam than we thought.
 It’s easy to notice the beginning threads of Evil that the Devil is trying to tempt Sam with, and as the first season moves on, we learn more about their relationship, and the contract that binds Sam’s soul to Hell.